RohiniLawrence/ReactWeatherApp/README.md

 >*"Developed this app in 4hrs for my final exam"*

 ## Functionalities:
- * Users can look up the weather for any city by typing it's name in the search bar*.
+ * Users can look up the weather for any city by typing it's name in the search bar.
- * A detailed weather report is shown to the user*.
+ * A detailed weather report is shown to the user.

 ## Tools Used:
  Developed using:  **Visual Studio**